Litton Das

-Litton Kumer Das (লিটন কুমার দাস), also spelled Liton Das in some sources; born 13 October 1994) is a Bangladeshi cricketer.
-He is the current captain of Bangladesh T20I team.
-He is a right-handed batter and wicket-keeper.
-He made his international debut for Bangladesh in June 2015.
-He has scored the highest individual score for Bangladesh in ODI cricket (176).
+Litton Kumer Das (born 13 October 1994) is a Bangladeshi cricketer who has played for the national team since 2015 as a right-handed batter and wicket-keeper.
+He has served as the regular captain of Bangladesh in Twenty20 Internationals (T20Is) since 2024.
+While wicket-keeping in Test matches, Das averages the highest for his country.

 Personal life

-Liton Kumar Das was born in a Bengali Hindu family of Dinajpur district of Bangladesh on 13 October 1994.
-His name is sometimes spelled Litton.
+Das was born in Dinajpur district of Bangladesh on 13 October 1994.
 He has two brothers.
 He studied in Bangladesh Krira Shikkha Protishtan and played age-group cricket.
 On 28 July 2019, he married his long-time girlfriend Devashri Biswas Sonchita who is an agriculturist in Mirpur, Bangladesh.
 A daughter was born to them in November 2023.

 Domestic and Franchise T20

 Early life

 Aged 13, Das represented the Bangladesh Under-15s in the 2007–08 season.
 He went on to play for Bangladesh Krira Shikkha Protisthan from 2009 to 2011.
 In 2010–11, he was selected for both the Under-17s and the Under-19s, playing for the latter in the Under-19 World Cups in 2012 and 2014.
 In 2013, while still a teenager, he played for the Bangladesh Under-23s.